xTeamStanly/typst-lib-wrapper/README.md

 # Notes / Warnings

+-   📁 **Filename restrictions**: Due to migration from typst 0.11 to 0.12, in order for this library to function without major refactors, filenames/paths that contains text **`"CUSTOM_SOURCE_CONTENT_INPUT_IN_MEMORY_FILE"` should not be used**.
+This specific name is reserved, as it is used internally within this library, to denote that the compiler input should not be retreived from the file, because it's content is directly available in memory and should be passed to compiler (and then later read) as is.
+In very simple terms this string is used to distinguish content input from file input.

 -   ⌚ **Synchronous**:
     Every mutex in this library is sync `parking_lot::Mutex`.
     Meaning, font caching and (opt-in) parallel PNG/SVG compilation and cache size calculation